zhangtdavid/SimCity/README.md

 * `city.tests.mock` contains mocks for all classes in `city.agents` and `city.roles`.
 * `utilities` contains various classes used throughout the project.

-## Programming Conventions
+## License

-Please read the [Coding Standards](https://github.com/usc-csci201-fall2013/team17/wiki/Coding-Standards) wiki for full details.
+Please see the LICENSE.md for full license details.

 ## Project Outline
  - The project contains a city view alongside a building view alongside a control panel.
 The city view includes roads and buildings.